Code of Professional Conduct

 A Fellow of the College should meet the obligation for continuous education and development using multiple pathways.
 The goal of continuous education and self-assessment is to assist the Fellow in providing high-quality care to the surgical patient.

-The Fellow should engage in continuing educational programs to ensure a high level of skill in the domains of medical knowledge, technical proficiency, professionalism, interpersonal communications, and system-based practice.
+The Fellow should engage in continuing educational programs to ensure a high level of skill in the domains of medical knowledge, technical proficiency, professionalism, interpersonal communications, and systems-based practice.

-The Fellow may achieve these educational goals by attending educational programs sponsored by the College or other scientific societies, through continuing study of current peer reviewed journals and texts, and through participation in other continuing education programs.
-Ideally, the Fellow should engage in a variety of educational programs, including, at least once per year, programs that allow interchange of ideas with faculty and other participants.
+The Fellow may achieve these educational goals by attending programs sponsored by the College or other scientific organizations, through continuing study of current peer-reviewed journals and texts, and through participation in other continuing education programs.
+Ideally, the Fellow should engage in a variety of educational programs, including, at least once per year, programs that allow an interchange of ideas with faculty and other participants.

-Acquisition of skills in new procedures should be fostered by attendance at courses with both didactic and hands on training sessions.
-The Fellow should seek appropriate proctoring of cases as new procedures are added to his/her surgical portfolio.
-Continuous self-appraisal of surgical outcomes is strongly encouraged with the goal of improving patient outcomes.
+Acquisition of skills in new procedures should be fostered by attendance at courses with both didactic and hands-on training sessions.
+The Fellow should seek appropriate proctoring of cases as new procedures are added to the surgeon’s surgical portfolio.
+Continuous self-appraisal of surgical outcomes is strongly encouraged, with the goal of improving patient outcomes.

-The Fellow will maintain certification by a member board of the American Board of Medical Specialties throughout his or her surgical career.
-Additionally, the College encourages periodic, voluntary self-assessment of medical knowledge by non-proctored testing formats.
+The Fellow will maintain certification by a member board of the ABMS throughout his or her surgical career.
+Additionally, the College encourages periodic, voluntary self-assessment of medical knowledge by nonproctored testing formats.

-It is the responsibility of surgeons, as members of the medical profession, to be "teachers" for patients, medical students, residents, and other health care professionals.
-Surgeons have a special responsibility to supervise resident training because of the unique characteristics of surgical illnesses and operations.
+It is the responsibility of surgeons, as members of the medical profession, to be “teachers” of patients, medical students, residents, and other health care professionals.
+Surgeons have a special responsibility to supervise resident training because of the unique characteristics of surgical conditions and operations.